AbhiPat90/DesignPatterns/README.md

 =================================================================================================================================
 Singleton Design Pattern:
-    Allows us to only create a single object of the class.
+    Allows us to create a only/single object of the class.
 Singleton objects are immutable.
 ------------------------------------------------------------------------------------------------
 Why Singleton?
     1. If the class having share resources